 “Loop” represents Andrew’s discovery that Qualified factors are connected via an infinite feedback loop, which also connects site research, premises selection, lease execution, and administration to site termination and the next site research and selection processes.

 What is a lease audit?

-While the results of a carefully planned desktop lease audit could achieve the desired objectives in much the same way as an onsite audit would, a landlord may be apprehensive of distributing contracts and proprietary materials outside its office thereby limiting the desktop auditor’s access to critical information.
+While the results of a carefully planned desktop lease audit can accomplish much of what an onsite audit can, a landlord may be apprehensive of distributing contracts and proprietary materials outside their office, thereby limiting the desktop auditor’s access to critical information.

 Who are the typical lease audit participants?

 The primary lease audit participants are the tenant and the landlord.
 The secondary participants are the lease auditors, the landlord’s property manager, the lease administrator or accountant, and the tenant’s lease administrators.